janbiedermann/opal-webpack-loader/docs/advanced_options.md

 - `dynamicRequireSeverity`: A opal compiler option, one of: 'error', 'warning', 'ignore'.
 - `compilerFlagsOn`: A array of opal compiler flags to turn on, to set to true.
 - `compilerFlagsOff`: A array of opal compiler flags to turn off, to set to false.
+- `memcached`: Can be either `true` or a memcached connect string like `localhost:12345`.
+Enables memcached as compiler cache.
+- `redis`: Can be either `true` or a redis connect string like `redis://localhost:12345`.
+Enables redis as compiler cache.

+Only one of the options of `memcached` or `redis` can be given.